 Common shares are classified as equity.
 Incremental costs directly attributable to the issue of new common shares or options are shown in equity as a deduction, net of tax, from the proceeds.
 Where the Company repurchases the Company's equity share capital through a Normal Course Issuer Bid, the consideration paid, including any directly attributable incremental costs (net of income tax) is deducted from equity attributable to the Company's equity holders until the shares are cancelled or reissued.
 Where such common shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to the Company's equity holders.
 Issued and fully paid common shares are used in the determination of basic earnings per share.
-Nonconverted warrants and in-the-money options are used in the determination of diluted earnings per share.
-Basic (loss) / earnings per share is calculated by dividing net (loss) / earnings per share is calculated by dividing net (loss) / earnings per share is calculated by dividing net (loss) / earnings per share is calculated by dividing net (loss) / earnings per share is calculated by dividing net (loss) / earnings per shares outstanding during the year, including potential dilutive shares.
+Non-converted warrants and in-the-money options are used in the determination of diluted earnings per share.

+Basic earnings per share is calculated by dividing net profit of the Company by the weighted average number of shares outstanding during the year.
+Diluted earnings per share is calculated by dividing net profit of the

+Company by the weighted average number of shares outstanding during the year, including potential dilutive shares.